 Cut Expenses – Off-load recurring expenses such as memberships and expiring cell phone contracts.
 Even de-insuring a vehicle can yield savings of $1000 for the 8 months of college.
 Embrace the “cheap college student” motif.

 Student Loans – It makes sense for the Canadian and Manitoba government to expect most people to pay for their schooling through student loans (that or wealthy parents).
 If you are new to loans the repayment process can appear daunting.
 But if you make a point to pay back loans quickly after graduation, they can be real simple to work with.
 You don’t pay interest on the loan until you stop going to school.
 And by then the goal is to have a better paying job so you can make the payments without trouble.
 Note: Loans are not an excuse for over-spending on clothing, cell phone, vacations and for not working hard and getting a job.

 Canada Student Grants – A Canada Student Grant is money you receive to pay for college/university that you don’t have to pay back.
 It is essentially “free money”.
 If you qualify for a Canada Student Loan, you are automatically assessed for most Canada Student Grants.
 Learn more…

-Tax Savings – See this article showing how tax savings can save students up to $2,500 (almost 30% of their tuition). read more…
+Tax Savings – See this article showing how tax savings can save students over $3,000. read more…

 Workplace Union – Ask your workplace and/or workplace union if they can help pay for your college education.